Around the World in 80 Days (2021 TV series)

-Around the World in 80 Days is a period drama adventure television series based on the 1873 Jules Verne novel of the same name, in which, as a bet, Phileas Fogg travels the world in 80 days by train and ship.
+Around the World in 80 Days is a historical drama adventure television series based on the 1872 Jules Verne novel of the same name, in which, for a bet, Phileas Fogg travels the world in 80 days by various means both traditional and new.
 It was commissioned by the European Alliance, a co-production alliance of France Télévisions, ZDF of Germany, and RAI of Italy, with additional co-production partners of Masterpiece (US) and Be-Films/RTBF (Belgium).
 It was produced in the UK, France and South Africa, with filming also taking place in Romania.
 The series first premiered on La Une in Belgium, on 5 December 2021, and later on BBC One in the United Kingdom on 26 December 2021.
-In November 2021, ahead of the premiere, it was announced the programme had been renewed for a second series.
+In November 2021, ahead of the premiere, it was announced the programme had been renewed for a second season.
+However, in October 2024, it was reported that there were no current plans for further seasons beyond the first.